MrBroadie/MrBroadie/README.md

 - 👋 Hi, I’m @MrBroadie
 - 👀 I’m interested in Snowboarding, Motorbikes and Travelling!
-- 🌱 I’m currently working as a JavaScript Software Developer
+- 🌱 I’m currently working as a Delivery Consultant for GlobalLogic UK & I
 - 📫 How to reach me Discord - Broadie #2576

 Check out my latest projects: